Playwriting. Writing. Teaching writing. Photography. Theatre. Travel writing. Wild writing. Off-leash writing. Musical theatre.

 Tanya's musical The Fourth Messenger, a collaboration with composer Vienna Teng, enjoyed sold-out runs in Berkeley, Taiwan, and the New York Musical Festival (Check out the soundtrack album).
 She has also co-written two shows for the Tony Award-winning San Francisco Mime Troupe.
 Her stories and essays have appeared on Salon.com and in numerous anthologies.

 Over many years as a regional theatre actor, she was privileged to perform with companies such as the Old Globe Theatre, the California Shakespeare Theatre, TheatreWorks, and many others.
 She is a former Playwrights Foundation Resident Playwright and a proud member of the Dramatists Guild and Actors' Equity Association.

 in which i tell you a few things

 about myself and what i'm up to now

-Last fall, I moved with my family from the San Francisco Bay Area to Ann Arbor, Michigan.
+In the fall of 2017, I moved with my family from the San Francisco Bay Area to Ann Arbor, Michigan.
 I cut my hair short and dyed it shades of turquoise and blue to honor nearly thirty years of living by the ocean.

 Travel is a lifelong passion - I love roaming the earth and sinking into cultures other than my own.
 I'm also in a passionate, if complicated, long-term relationship with Buddhist philosophy and meditation.
 Since, as a parent, I don't get to wander as much as I used to, I try to approach everyday life with the same wide-awake quality that travel inspires.
 Success varies, but I keep trying.
 Writing helps.
 So does photography.
 (Check out A Winter's Tale - my photographic exploration of the snowy Michigan winter.)